The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 The Haunting Evidence Left Behind After The Delphi Murders

-There are three key pieces of evidence that have been released by authorities.
+There are three key pieces of evidence that were released by authorities.
 Two of these, the pictures from the Delphi murders, were found at the crime scene.

 The first is a grainy image of a man walking towards the girls along one of the trails.
 The image came from a video found on Libby’s smartphone.
 The man in the photo wears a navy blue jacket and a distinctive hat.